vault27/Foundation/crypto.md

 Encryption is the process of securely encoding data in such a way that only authorized users with a key or password can decrypt the data to reveal the original.

+## Hash functions

+- Digest, hash, cheksum
+- The same input - the same output
+- Regardless of input size, output is always fixed length
+- Create a hash with OpenSSL: `openssl dgst -sha256 file`
+- `echo -n "hello " | openssl dgst -sha256 file`
+- Provides integrity and authenticity
+- Security property: second preimage resistance - it is impossible to find different input to generate the same output
+- Written in hexademical notation - base16 - to take less space
+- Hexademical (base16)and base64 are mostly used
+- Wee need to trust web page which published digest, on other case hash is not enough for integrity
+- SHA256 - 256 bits - 32 bytes - 64 hexadecimal alphanumeric characters
+- It is one way

 ## Key Exchange

 Concepts